bokse001/Build-you-own-weather-station/README.md

 - Load the example sketch “AdvancedWebServer” into the Arduino IDE from File->Examples->ESP8266WebServer
 - Find the line with the *ssid and change it to the ssid given to you in the workshop
 - Find the line with the *password and change it to password given to you in the workshop
-- Try compiling it by pressing the Verify button:
+- Try compiling it by pressing the Verify button
 - When ok:
 	- 	Connect the nodeMCU with the USB cable
-	- 	Via Tools > Port, check if there is a COMxx port selected
+	- 	Via Tools -> Port, check if the correct COMxx port is selected
-	- 	Upload the sketch by pressing the Upload button:
+	- 	Upload the sketch by pressing the Upload button
 	- 	Wait till the sketch is compiled and uploaded
 	- 	Open the monitor
 - A message should be displayed with “IP address: www.xxx.yyy.zzz”